For more information regarding our programs, please feel free to contact us.

 Available for consultation via Zoom, Google Meet, email, or phone.

-Please email at least 24 hours ahead at m-buell@neiu.edu.
+Please email for an appointment at least 24 hours ahead at m-buell@neiu.edu.

 M.Ed.
 Secondary English Education, Loyola Chicago, 1998